francescaSchiro/my-app-React-Redux/README.md

 Starting from the clean **Create-React-App** downloaded the process in implementing the Redux store to manage the state followed these steps:

-- Create the skeleton with **styled components**.
+- Create the skeleton with [styled components](https://www.styled-components.com/docs).
 Trying to figure out the scaffolding of the whole app.
 (constant process through the steps...
 Which ones should be *Components or Containers?*)

 - Implemented the **Loadable** library to render components;